emotive/CiviCRM-profile-notification/readme.txt

  * 5. Future Consideration
  ************************************************************/

-	1. Use CiviCRM DAO for database query
-	2. Merge this into CiviCRM Core
+	1. Merge this into CiviCRM Core

 	If you have other ideas and suggestions, please contact at chang@emotivellc.com and feel free to contribute to the code